Our Mission

 Our mission is to transform the education system to ensure all students, especially the most vulnerable and marginalized populations, receive an outstanding education that enables them to grow academically, thrive socially and emotionally, and realize satisfying adult lives.

-Learn more about our mission and our path to achieving it in two whitepapers written by members of our Executive Committee:
+Learn more about our mission and our path to achieving it in these whitepapers written by members of our Executive Committee:

 Our Vision

-The Evidence Advocacy Center (EAC) envisions an education system that values evidence in educator preparation programs, in in-service education, in continuing education, and in the work that goes on within the school and the classroom.
-To achieve this, evidence-based licensure, accreditation, continuing education, and accountability are needed to permanently transform education into an adequately funded and supported evidence-based profession.
+The Evidence Advocacy Center (EAC) envisions a coherent education system that values evidence in all of its components.
+To sustain a coherent system requires evidence-based licensure, accreditation, continuing education, and accountability in order to permanently transform education into an adequately funded and supported evidence-based profession.

 Our Values